gasb150/Running/README.md

 > `yarn start`

-- Open the following path using your favorite browser.
+- Open the following path in your browser.

 > `http://localhost:8000/`